Category: News

 1 comment

 This blog was our first foray into the new world of social media.
-Since then, we’ve launched a Twitter feed Link to external web site and Facebook page Link to external web site to inform the public about NIGMS-funded research advances and our science education materials.
-NIH is also on Twitter Link to external web site and Facebook Link to external web site with health-related material for the public as well as a separate Twitter feed for funding opportunities Link to external web site.
+Since then, we’ve launched a Twitter feed and Facebook page to inform the public about NIGMS-funded research advances and our science education materials.
+NIH is also on Twitter and Facebook with health-related material for the public as well as a separate Twitter feed for funding opportunities.

 If you have suggestions for additional ways we could use social or other media tools to keep you informed, please share them with me or on the Feedback Loop.